martindelima/mmmartin/about/index.md

 <div class="text">

 ## Currently
-Just trying to stay afloat in year 3 of our probably well-deserved pandemic.
+Just trying to stay afloat in nearly 3 years of both parenting and a pandemic.

 ## Contact
 You can always [holler](mailto:holler@mmmart.in), friend.
 I don't have much in the way of social media.
 Have at my [resume](/files/resume_martin-de-lima.pdf) if you like.